strategineer/personal-website/content/bin/rpg/xmooks/setting/index.md

 ### Hooks

 - The Hearth's auditors are looking for scrupulous individuals to infiltrate a local merchant's operation to suss out any funny business.
+- The Prospectors's Guild is always looking for new recruits to provide with the location of nearby ruins and dungeons and some basic prospecting gear on loan in exchange for a cut off the profits.

 ## The Kingdom of Arathea